pacifics/PassDao/README.md

 Public functions are :

-- Propose to create a new project and to work as project manager
+- Propose to create a new project and to work as project manager for PASS DAO

 - Propose to be a contractor